ericahlstrom/Doc-Temp/Overview.md

 Before
 ## Common Terms

-**Windows Mixed Reality** - Microsoft's term for all things between augmented reality and virtual reality.
+**Windows Mixed Reality** (WinMR) - Microsoft's term for all things between augmented reality and virtual reality.

-**Mixed Reality Portal** - Desktop app that manages mixed reality experiences on Windows 10.
+**Mixed Reality Portal** (MRP) - Desktop app that manages mixed reality experiences on Windows 10.
 Typically auto-starts when a supported headset is plugged into the PC.

-**Cliff House** -
+**Cliff House** - Nickname for the open concept environment within the Mixed Reality

 ## Create files and folders